 Also, when you are a cruise ship employee, you have your medical insurance covered.
 Whatever happens to you during the length of your contract (God forbids), your medical is covered.
 There is a medical facility on board as well, free of charge for crew members.

-IMPORTANT NOTE (updated on May 11, 2021) – Due to the Covid-19 Pandemic and healthy return to service, there will be new medical requirements and additional documents to be submitted by cruise ship employees before joining a cruise ship.
+IMPORTANT NOTE (updated on August 3, 2021) – Due to the Covid-19 Pandemic and healthy return to service, there will be new medical requirements and additional documents to be submitted by cruise ship employees before joining a cruise ship.
+This might include a mandatory vaccination record against Covid-19.
 For more details, check the “career” section and health policies on your company’s website, or go to your personal profile and check the updates (if you are already a crew member).

 3. CRIMINAL BACKGROUND CHECK – Another document that you have to submit is the criminal background check that you can get in your local police department.
 Once you get the document claiming you have been cleared from any criminal activity, you need to have it translated by the certified English translator and submit it to the company.
 This document is not complicated to get, the whole process usually takes only a couple of days.

 4. OTHER DOCUMENTS – There are also some other documents that you might be asked to provide, and those depend on the country of the crew members (like Seaman’s book for some Asian countries) but on the company as well.